zephir-lang/zephir-docs/en/operators.md

 Branch Prediction Hints
 ^^^^^^^^^^^^^^^^^^^^^^^
 What is branch prediction?
-Check this `article out`_ or refer to the `Wikipedia article`_.
+Check this 'article out'_ or refer to the 'Wikipedia article'_.
 In environments where performance is very important, it may be useful to introduce these hints.

 Consider the following example: